 AS 2890.1 requires a sight triangle of 2.5m length by 2m width, to be provided at the site egress location, to ensure sufficient sight distance availability for pedestrians.
-This requirement is illustrated in Figure 9.
+This requirement is illustrated in Figure 10.

-Figure 9: Pedestrian sight distance requirement (AS 2890.1)
+Figure 10: Pedestrian sight distance requirement (AS 2890.1)

-The following figure illustrates the preservation of pedestrian sight triangles at the proposed sight access point off Glenn Avenue.
+Figure 11 illustrates the preservation of pedestrian sight triangles at the proposed sight access point off Bourke Street.
 It is noted that since the first 6m of the driveway is designed to cater for tow way movements, the pedestrian sight triangle is only required towards the left-hand side of a vehicle exiting the site.
-As can be seen, this sight triangle can be fully preserved within the proposed design.
+As can be seen, this sight triangle can be fully preserved of obstructions within the constraints of the proposed design.

-Figure 10: Proposed preservation of the pedestrian sight envelop
+Figure 11: Proposed preservation of the pedestrian sight envelop